FuhgJan/intervalAndFuzzyPINN/README.md

   - Author: Jan N Fuhg
   - Organization: Cornell University

 Here, we propose a physics-informed neural network approach to solve interval and fuzzy partial differential equations[1].
+We call these solvers fuzzy physics-informed neural network (fPINN) and interval physics-informed neural network (iPINN).
 In contrast to finite element approaches, no correlation length specification of the input fields as well as no Monte-Carlo simulations are necessary.
 In fact, information about the input interval fields is obtained directly as a byproduct of the presented solution scheme.
 Furthermore, all major advantages of PINNs are retained, i.e. meshfree nature of the scheme,